flippyshoe1/cplatformer/README.md

 # consider also downloading libsdl2-doc for info
 apt install build-essential libsdl2-2.0-0 libsdl2-dev
 ```
-these packages are likely to exist on other distributions as well, but due to different names around\
+these packages are likely to exist on other distributions as well, but due to different names in\
-different package managers, its preferable you'd refer to the documentation of said distrobution\
+different package managers, its preferable you refer to the documentation of said distrobution\
-as well as SDL's installation guide: https://wiki.libsdl.org/SDL2/Introduction
+as well as the SDL installation guide: https://wiki.libsdl.org/SDL2/Introduction

 ### cloning, building and running:
 ```sh